Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional Experimental Results

 Table~\ref{table__summary_initialization_mutation_analysis_all} presents the full results corresponding to Table~\ref{table__summary_initialization_mutation_analysis}, with standard deviations included to indicate the variability across multiple runs.
 The notations and experimental settings remain consistent with those used in the main text.

-We apply simulated annealing (SA) after the SMOACS optimization step to evaluate whether perturbations to the candidate structure lead to improved loss values.
+We applied simulated annealing (SA) after the SMOACS optimization step to evaluate whether perturbations to the candidate structure led to improved loss values.
 Zero-mean Gaussian noise is independently added to the lattice constants, atomic coordinates, and atomic distribution, with the standard deviation controlling the noise magnitude.
-We tune the standard deviation values from \{0.1, 0.01, 0.001, 0.0001, 0.00001\}, initial temperatures from \{0.1, 1.0, 10.0, 100.0\}, and exponential decay rates of the temperature schedule from \{0.99, 0.9, 0.8, 0.7, 0.5, 0.25\}.
+We tuned the standard deviation values over \{0.1, 0.01, 0.001, 0.0001, 0.00001\}, initial temperatures over \{0.1, 1.0, 10.0, 100.0\}, and exponential decay rates of the temperature schedule over \{0.99, 0.9, 0.8, 0.7, 0.5, 0.25\}.
 Based on empirical performance, we selected the final configuration as standard deviation = 0.1, initial temperature = 0.1, and decay rate = 0.9.